All Products

 Command description

-Deletes the specified attribute_key and its value from the data record (key) in the vector index.
+Deletes one or more attribute_keys and their values from a record (key) in a vector index.

-• attribute_key: the attribute key to manage.
+• attribute_key: The attribute key for the operation.
 You can specify multiple keys.
-To delete vector data, set attribute_key to VECTOR (case-sensitive).
-To delete full index data, set attribute_key to TEXT (case-sensitive).
+To delete vector data, pass the VECTOR keyword in uppercase.
+To delete full index data, pass the TEXT keyword in uppercase.

 Example